 - We will make every effort to provide your chosen course at your chosen campus.

 - English or Communication plus two other subjects at National 4 (or equivalent).

-- If you have successfully achieved a relevant National 4 full-time course you may be eligible to progress to this Level 5 course.
+- If you have successfully achieved a relevant National 4 full-time course or SCP Childhood Practice National 4 you will be eligible to progress to this Level 5 course.

 Information on Tests / Auditions / Interview Requirements